 9 calories, 0 g fat, 0 mg sodium, 1 g carbs (1 g sugar), 0 g protein

-Siggi’s yogurts truly live up to the brand’s slogan: “simple ingredients, not a lot of sugar.”
-When siggi’s founder, Siggi Hilmarsson, was working in New York in 2004, he longed for the version of yogurt he grew up with in Iceland—known as skyr—that was thicker, lower in sugar, and free of the artificial flavors that plagued many of the cartons that lined American dairy aisles.
-His small beginnings selling homemade skyr at a local farmers market grew into transforming what Americans expect of yogurt now: lower sugar (siggi’s yogurts contain between 5 and 11 grams of sugar), real ingredients (seriously, no fake stuff), and high protein (10-17 grams per tiny container).
-The yogurts’ superb nutritionals landed them the number one spot on our list of Every Vanilla Yogurt—Ranked by Nutrition!.
+Siggi's yogurts truly live up to the brand's slogan: "simple ingredients, not a lot of sugar."
+When siggi's founder, Siggi Hilmarsson, was working in New York in 2004, he longed for the version of yogurt he grew up with in Iceland—known as skyr—that was thicker, lower in sugar, and free of the artificial flavors that plagued many of the cartons that lined American dairy aisles.
+His small beginnings selling homemade skyr at a local farmers market grew into transforming what Americans expect of yogurt now: lower sugar (siggi's yogurts contain between 5 and 11 grams of sugar), real ingredients (seriously, no fake stuff), and high protein (10-17 grams per tiny container).
+The yogurts' superb nutritionals landed them the number one spot on our list of yogurt brands ranked by nutrition!.

 siggi's Icelandic-style Yogurt, Orange & Ginger

 5.3-oz container: 120 calories, 0 g fat, 55 mg sodium, 12 g carbs (0 g fiber, 9 g sugar), 17 g protein